Check out the January/February 2013 issue or go to the Digital Editions.

 BRANDPACKAGING’s packaging conference returned for a tenth year with a focus on a single message: Make It Matter.

-The May/June 2013 issue examines sustainabiltity and its place in brand packaging.
+The October/November 2014 issue features the latest on Creating Desire with your packaging.
 You can also read the issue at the Digital Editions.